Skip to content

 Free help: Citizens Advice Scotland; Carers UK (0808 808 7777); your local carers centre.

-Source verification Primary source: mygov.scot — Carer Support Payment + Social Security Scotland + the Scottish Government 2026/27 social security up-rating.
-Last verified 18 June 2026.
+Source verification Primary source: mygov.scot — Carer Support Payment + Social Security Scotland + the Scottish Government 2026/27 social security up-rating (mygov.scot page last updated 5 April 2026).
+Last verified 13 July 2026.
 Confidence: High.
-Key facts: 2026/27 rate £86.45/week (matching Carer’s Allowance); earnings limit £204/week after tax, NI and allowable deductions (up from £196); 35 hours/week of care; the cared-for person must receive a qualifying disability benefit; full-time students can usually claim (unlike Carer’s Allowance); delivered by Social Security Scotland with the Carer’s Allowance Supplement paid on top twice a year.
+Key facts: 2026/27 rate £86.45/week (matching Carer’s Allowance); earnings limit £204/week after tax, NI and allowable deductions (up from £204); 35 hours/week of care; the cared-for person must receive a qualifying disability benefit; full-time students can usually claim (unlike Carer’s Allowance); delivered by Social Security Scotland, paid every 4 weeks.
+Corrected 13 July 2026: the Carer’s Allowance Supplement (a lump sum twice a year) has been replaced by the Scottish Carer Supplement — £11.70 a week, paid automatically in the same payment — and Carer Additional Person Payment (£10.40 a week per additional cared-for person) is now available.
+New Carer’s Allowance claims from people living in Scotland are no longer accepted by the DWP.
 This guide is for Scotland; in England, Wales and Northern Ireland the equivalent is Carer’s Allowance.
 SortedUK is independent — not a government service, and this is general information, not advice.

 Carer Support Payment — common questions